Model Selection Consistency of Lasso for Empirical Data

-On the model selection front of the lasso estimator, \cite{YuBin06(lasso)} established the Irrepresentable condition which on the generating covariance matrices for the lasso's model selection consistency.
-This condition was also discovered by \cite{meinshausen2006high,Yuan,Zou06(adaptive)}.
-Using the language of \cite{YuBin06(lasso)}, Irrepresentable condition is defined as $ |C_{21}C^{-1}_{11}sign(\beta_{(1)})|\leqslant \mathbf{1} -\eta$, where sign($\cdot$) maps positive entry to $1$, negative entry to $-1$ and zero to zero.
-The definitions of $C_{21}$ and $C_{11}$ can be seen in the Section 2.
+On the model selection front of the lasso estimator, Zhao and Yu \cite{YuBin06(lasso)} established the irrepresentable condition on the generating covariance matrices for the lasso's model selection consistency.
+This condition was also discovered in \cite{meinshausen2006high,yuan2006model,zou2006adaptive}.
+Using the language of \cite{YuBin06(lasso)}, the irrepresentable condition is defined as $ |C_{21}C^{-1}_{11}sign(\beta_{(1)})|\leqslant \mathbf{1} -\eta$, where sign($\cdot$) maps positive entry to $1$, negative entry to $-1$ and zero to zero.
+The definitions of $C_{21}$ and $C_{11}$ can be seen in Section 2.
 When signs of the true coefficients are unknown, they need $l_1$ norms of the regression coefficients to be smaller than $1$.

-In other ways, \cite{meinshausen2006high} showed that Lasso is consistent in estimating the dependency between Gaussian variables under a set of conditions. \cite{knight2000asymptotics} showed estimation consistency for lasso in the classical fixed $p$ setting. \cite{tib201201} investigated issues concerning the uniqueness of lasso solutions. \cite{lockhart2014significance} proposed covariance test statistic for the lasso which based on lasso fitted value.

-Beyond lasso, regularization methods also have been widely used for high-dimensional model selection, e.g. see \cite{bickel2009simultaneous,candes2007dantzig,fan2001variable,Fan2004,lv2009unified,meinshausen2010stability,zhang2010nearly,Zou2005(elastic),zou2009adaptive}. \cite{fan2001variable,Fan2004} studied the oracle properties and argued that a good procedure should have these oracle properties\footnote{ Oracle property can correctly identify the set of nonzero components of $\beta_n$ with probability tending to $1$, and at the same time, estimate the nonzero components accurately \cite{chatterjee2013rates,fan2001variable}. }. \cite{lv2009unified} established a nonasymptotic weak oracle property and investigated the penalized least squares estimator with folded-concave penalty functions.
+Beyond lasso, regularization methods also have been widely used for high-dimensional model selection, e.g., \cite{bickel2009simultaneous,candes2007dantzig,fan2001variable,Fan2004,lv2009unified,meinshausen2010stability,yyh(elastic),yyh(lasso),yyh(adaptive),zhang2010nearly,zou2005elastic,zou2009adaptive}.
 There has been a considerable amount of recent work dedicated to the lasso problem and regularization methods problem.

+Yet, the study of model selection problem for empirical data is still needed.
+Stock data for instance, the Gaussian assumption of the noise term is always unsatisfied for these data.
+And the critical variables are extremely few contrast to the collected dimensionality.
+In this paper, we consider this kind of data: The sample size and the dimension are high, but the information of critical variable data is missing (The signs of the true $ \beta_n $ and the distribution of the noise terms are unknown.) and the model is extremely sparse that the number of nonzero coefficients is fixed.
+This kind of data are common in the empirical analysis hence we called it empirical data.

-Yet, the required deterministic amount of regularization that gives consistent selection is very strong.
-Consequently, in this paper, we consider a new way to get the model selection consistency of lasso.
-We investigate a new condition, Eigenvalue Condition, which is more standard and easier to meet.
-Under this condition, in our proof, the probability for lasso to select true model is covered by the probability of $ A_n$
+We consider the model selection consistency of lasso and investigate regular conditions to fit the data setting.
+Under conditions, the probability for lasso to select the true model is covered by the probability of